Giwn Lloyd

-Giwn Lloyd (1699–1774) of Hendwr and Tyfos, in the county of Merioneth and of Gwersyllt Park and Plas Newydd, in the county of Denbigh, was a Welsh gentleman who lived in the 18th century and was notorious for his dissolute life.
+Giwn Lloyd, 18th Baron of Hendwr (1699–1774) and squire of Tyfos, in the county of Merioneth and of Gwersyllt Park and Plas Newydd, in the county of Denbigh, was a Welsh gentleman who lived in the 18th century and was notorious for his dissolute life.
 He is best remembered for the lengthy court battle which ensued after his death, lasting over twenty years, exhausting the finances of many of his kinsmen, and shocking much of Welsh society.

 Early life

-Giwn was born in 1699 in Llandrillo-yn-Edeirnion, the son and heir of David Lloyd of Hendwr, J.P.
-(1668–1707), High Sheriff of Merionethshire in 1703.
+Giwn was born in 1699 in Llandrillo-yn-Edeirnion, the son and heir of David Lloyd of Hendwr, 17th Baron of Hendwr (1668–1707) who was High Sheriff of Merionethshire in 1703.
 He was named after his 15th century ancestor, Y Giwn Lloyd.
 His father David was the son of Thomas Lloyd of Tyfos (son of Rowland Lloyd ap Thomas Lloyd ap Rowland Lloyd ap David Lloyd ap Rhydderch ap David Goch ap Thomas ap Ieuan ap David ap Ieuan ap Giwn Lloyd (d.
 1425), Baron of Hendwr and a descendant of Owain Brogyntyn.
-His father, David, had been left Hendwr by his uncle, Maurice Jones (1654–1684), son and heir of Nathanael Jones of Hendwr (1624–1683), who were kinsmen of his, also descended from Owain Brogyntyn.
+His father, David, had been left Hendwr by his uncle, Maurice Jones, 16th Baron (1654–1684), son and heir of Nathanael Jones of Hendwr (1624–1683), who were kinsmen of his, also descended from Owain Brogyntyn.